 Cricket is a religion in Australia.
 This is no hyperbole: cricket is an institution and way of life in the land Down Under.
 It permeates every aspect of Australian society, from small towns to big cities.
 It’s so popular that you might even say it’s one of the main reasons why people come to Australia in the first place!

 Big name signings and T20 leagues are driving the popularity

 The recent rise of women’s cricket in Australia is mainly due to the popularity of T20 leagues and other competitions.

-The Big Bash League has been a considerable driver for cricket fans across Australia, but it’s not just men who love it.
+The Big Bash League has been a considerable driver for Live cricket scores, but it’s not just men who love it.
 The Women’s Big Bash League (WBBL) has helped attract more female fans to the game and allowed them to play alongside some of their favourite international players.

 Many people think women’s cricket is popular because of the big-name signings and T20 leagues.
 But the truth is that these drive popularity, not the other way around.
 Women are just as passionate about cricket as men are, and they love watching their heroes play on TV or at home in front of their families.
 They also want to see more women playing at this level so they can support them.